 A Plan to Set Up A Track and Trace System

 Efficient implementation requires an intentional implementation plan that builds toward a shared vision for 2023 interoperability.
-As an independent, balanced, and sector-neutral governance body, PDG is working to establish such that an implementation plan and will provide certainty and longevity that benefits the effective, efficient implementation of the DSCSA.
+As an independent, balanced, and sector-neutral governance body, PDG is working to establish an implementation plan and will provide certainty and longevity that benefits the effective, efficient implementation of the DSCSA.
 Each trading partner will be committing significant resources to implementation of the DSCSA 2023 requirements.
 The formal structure of PDG, with well-understood, agreed upon rules for governance will provide confidence and predictability in the allocation of those resources.

 A Need for Governance